Bradycardia ACLS Algorithm

 What is the Bradycardia Algorithm?

-Bradycardia is a situation where your heart beats slower than the normal rate <50 beats per minute with the presence of symptoms.
-The Bradycardia algorithm identifies the symptoms and causes to deliver treatment efficiently.
+Bradycardia is a situation where your heart beats slower than the normal rate <50 beats per minute, with the presence of symptoms.
+The AHA Bradycardia algorithm identifies the symptoms and causes to deliver treatment efficiently.
+The algorithm helps quickly identify the symptoms and underlying causes of bradycardia to ensure timely and effective treatment.
+It provides a structured approach to determine whether emergency interventions like medications, pacing, or other supportive measures are needed.

 What is the most common cause of bradycardia ACLS?

 The most common cause of bradycardia in ACLS scenarios is often related to underlying cardiac conduction abnormalities.
-Abnormalities such as atrioventricular (AV) blocks or sick sinus syndrome.
+Abnormalities such as atrioventricular (AV) blocks, Hypothyroidism, Sinus Bradycardia, and medication can lead to slow slow heart rhythm.
+Bradycardia also causes hypotension (low blood pressure) when enough blood is not circulated effectively.

 What is the first intervention for bradycardia?